Skip to main content

 Event Ordering

 Infodeck preserves event ordering within the same entity.
-For example, if an asset is created and then updated, you will always receive asset.created before asset.updated for that specific asset.
+For example, if a work order is created and then updated, you will always receive workorder.created before workorder.updated for that specific work order.

 However, events across different entities may arrive in any order.
 Do not assume asset.created for Asset A will arrive before asset.created for Asset B.